-APPLICABLE SAFETY ANALYSES The safety analyses assume that the containment remains intact with penetrations unnecessary for core cooling isolated early in the event (i.e., within approximately 60 seconds).
+APPLICABLE SAFETY ANALYSES The safety analyses assume that the containment remains intact with penetrations unnecessary for core cooling isolated early in the event (i.e., within approximately 50 seconds).
 The isolation of the purge valves has not been analyzed mechanistically in the dose calculations, although its rapid isolation is assumed.
 The containment ventilation isolation radiation monitors act as backup to the SI signal to ensure closing of the purge valves.
-They are also the primary means for automatically isolating containment in the event of a fuel handling accident.
-Containment isolation in turn ensures meeting the containment leakage rate assumptions of the safety analyses, and ensures that the calculated accidental radiological doses are below 10 CFR 50.67, "Accident Source Term" (Ref.
+Containment isolation in turn ensures meeting the containment leakage rate assumptions of the safety analyses, and ensures that the calculated accidental radiological doses are below LO CFR 50.67, "Accident Source Term" (Ref.
 1) limits.
-LCO The LCO requirements ensure that the instrumentation necessary to initiate Containment Ventilation Isolation, listed in Table 3.3.6-1, is OPERABLE.
-1. Manual Initiation - Phase A Refer to LCO 3.3.2, Function 3.a.1, for all initiating Functions and requirements.
-2 Manual Initiation Dhaco R
+LCO The LCO requirements ensure that the instrumentation necessary to initiate Containment Ventilation Isolation, listed in Table 3.3.6-1, is OPERABLE. .
+Manual Initiation - Phase A Refer to LCO 3.3.2, Function 3.a.1, for all initiating Functions and requirements. .
+Manual Initiation - Phase B Refer to LCO 3.3.2, Function 3.b.1, for all initiating Functions and requirements.